What the best circular saw

 have.
 For instance, experts particularly like saws with onboard storage for an

-Allen wrench, so the tool is always ready to hand when you need to change the
+Allen wrench, so the tool is conveniently available when you need to change the

 blade.
 Another nice feature is an LED work light that illuminates your cutting

-cordless circular saws, a battery fuel gauge is useful.
+cordless circular saws, a battery gauge is useful.

 Know before you go